mukulchauuhan/Cpp-Projects/README.md

                5. Creating a Movie Ticket Booking system.

 DATE : 06 March 2024
-   I have completed my first project - Creating a Number Guessing Game.
+   I have completed my first project - *Creating a Number Guessing Game*.
 You can look at the code in the respective folder of this repo.

    # Things that I have mastered by making this project :
       1. I have learnt and explored a lot of stuff about PRNGs (Pseudo Random Number Generators).